2026 United States House of Representatives elections: Mid-decade redistricting changes

-States that have undergone mid-decade redistricting prior to the 2026 elections.
-Stripes indicate states where redistricting is anticipated but not finalized.
+States that have undergone mid-decade redistricting prior to the 2026 elections colored by which party is expected to benefit.

+States that have undergone mid-decade redistricting prior to the 2026 elections colored by the reason for redistricting.

 In the United States, all states with multiple congressional districts are required to revise their district maps following each decennial census to account for population changes.
 In 2026, most states will use the same districts created in the redistricting cycle following the 2020 census, which were first used in the 2022 elections.
-However, maps have changed or would change in several states, often due to legal challenges made based on partisan or racial gerrymandering.
+Maps have changed or would change in several states, often due to legal challenges made based on partisan or racial gerrymandering.